actgardner/actgardner.github.io/_posts/2015-09-14-go-escape-analysis.markdown

 }
 ```

-You'll have to build this with `go run -gcflags '-m -l'` - the `-l` flag prevents the method `identity` from being inlined (that's a topic for another time).
+You'll have to build this with `go run -gcflags '-m -l'` - the `-l` flag prevents the function `identity` from being inlined (that's a topic for another time).
 The output is: nothing!
 Go uses pass-by-value semantics, so the `x` variable from `main` will always be copied into the stack of `identity`.
 In general code without references always uses stack allocation, trivially.
 There's no escape analysis to do.
 Let's try something harder:

 ```
 package main